cancermodels-org/GrowthCurveME/README.md

 # Contact Information

-If you have any questions please feel free contact us at
+If you have any questions please feel free to contact us at
 <models@dfci.harvard.edu>.

 # Creators and Contributors